NREL/HPC/docs/Documentation/Environment/Customization/conda.md

     Issues may arise when using pip and conda together.
 When combining conda and pip, it is best to use an isolated conda environment. **Only after conda has been used to install as many packages as possible should pip be used to install any remaining software**.
 If modifications are needed to the environment, it is best to create a new environment rather than running conda after pip.
 When appropriate, conda and pip requirements should be stored in text files.

-For more information on this point, check out the [User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment)
+    For more information, see the [User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment).

 We can use `conda list` to see which packages are currently installed, but for a more version-control-flavored approach: